-- 1. Create a level of hierarchy in the top-level block design before turning it into a Block Design Container.
-Create a hierarchical block in a diagram by selecting one or more IP blocks and then right-click to select Create Hierarchy as described in 'Creating Hierarchies' section in chapter 2. - 2.
+- 1. Create a level of hierarchy in the top-level block design.
+Create a hierarchical block in a diagram by selecting one or more IP blocks and then right-click to select Create Hierarchy as described in Creating Hierarchies. - 2.
 Once a hierarchical block is created and the desired IP blocks are contained in it run Validate Design. - 3.
 Once design validation is successful, right-click on the hierarchical block and select Create Block Design Container as shown in the following figure.

-Figure 129: Create Block Design Container
+Figure 129: Create Block Design Container Command

 - 4. Specify a name for the Block Design Container. - 5.
 The IP integrator then creates a new Block Design Container (BDC) for that level of hierarchy containing the selected blocks.
 Note the following: - The BDC name specified in the previous step will be assigned to the .bd source file of the BDC.
-For example, in the following image BDC\0 is the specified name for the BDC and therefore BDC\0.bd is the assigned name for the created .bd source file.
+For example, in the following image BDC_0 is the specified name for the BDC and therefore BDC_0.bd is the assigned name for the created .bd source file.